aaranayaadi/DrowsinessDetectionApp/README.md

-# DrowsinessDetectionApp: Drowsiness detection using Ultralytics YOLOv5
+# DrowsinessDetectionApp: Drowsiness detection using Ultralytics YOLOv5 and OpenCV
 A YOLOv5 based custom trained model and a GUI application for real-time drowsiness detection

 This app is designed to help prevent accidents by alerting drivers when they become drowsy.
 By using a real-time detection system with an alarm, drivers can be more alert and responsive, potentially averting dangerous situations.